Porch Light Partners

-Each grant year, the Initiative partners with behavioral health agencies to host weekly mural-design and development workshops with clients, paint days, forums, and community meetings in order to illuminate challenges individuals and communities face experiencing behavioral health issues and trauma.
-The weekly workshops, paint days, forums, and dialogues strive to catalyze positive changes in the community, shed light on challenges faced by those with behavioral health issues, reduce stigma, and encourage empathy among community members.
+Every year, the Porch Light Program partners with social service and behavioral health agencies across Philadelphia to host weekly mural workshops, paint days, and community meetings.
+The weekly workshops, paint days, and dialogues strive to catalyze positive changes in the community, shed light on challenges faced by those with behavioral health challenges, reduce stigma, and encourage empathy among community members.
 Below are descriptions of past and current Porch Light Initiative Partner Sites.

 The mission of 11th Street Family Health Services Center is to provide quality, comprehensive health services to the clients it serves, with special attention to vulnerable people and residents of public housing units in the 11th Street Corridor.
 In addition to its direct services mission, 11th Street provides an exemplary model of nurse-managed, community-based care for the education of health professions students and for faculty practice.
 Today 11th Street uses a trans-disciplinary approach to deliver primary care, behavioral health, dental services, and health and wellness programs to more than 7000 adult patients annually.
 Adults and children have a single point of access for care that addresses both the physiological and psycho-social aspects of the person and family.